MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!-- InternetZoneUsePopupBlocker-Description-Begin -->
 <!-- Description-Source-ADMX -->
 This policy setting allows you to manage whether unwanted pop-up windows appear.
-Pop-up windows that are opened when the end user clicks a link are not blocked.
+Pop-up windows that are opened when the end user clicks a link aren't blocked.

 - If you enable this policy setting, most unwanted pop-up windows are prevented from appearing.

-- If you disable this policy setting, pop-up windows are not prevented from appearing.
+- If you disable this policy setting, pop-up windows aren't prevented from appearing.

-- If you do not configure this policy setting, most unwanted pop-up windows are prevented from appearing.
+- If you don't configure this policy setting, most unwanted pop-up windows are prevented from appearing.
 <!-- InternetZoneUsePopupBlocker-Description-End -->

 <!-- InternetZoneUsePopupBlocker-Editable-Begin -->